Friday, 26 November 2021

 A model of the historic Lahore Railway Station.

-History of Wheel
+History of the Wheel.

-Scale model of a railway carriage.
+A small scale model of a railway carriage.

 A light, used for signalling.